UNINETTSigma2/documentation/newjobs/saga_job_scripts.md

 ## Bigmem

-Saga has 28 nodes with twice the amount of memory as the _normal_ node (377 GiB RAM on 40 cpus) and 8 nodes with 3021 GiB RAM and 64 cpus.
-_bigmem_ jobs run on these nodes, and are specified exactly like the _normal_ jobs except that you also have to specify `--partition=bigmem`.
-The maximal wall time limit for bigmem jobs is 14 days.
+_Bigmem_ jobs are specified exactly like the _normal_ jobs except that you also have to specify `--partition=bigmem`.

 Here is an example that asks for 2 tasks, 4 cpus per task, and 32 GiB RAM per cpu: